The Risks Of A Cesarean Section

 "What this highlights is the fragility of the health-care system across Africa," Maswime says.

-Researchers looked at how more than 3,600 mothers in 22 African countries fared after having a c-section.
+Researchers looked at how more than 3,600 mothers in 22 African countries fared after having a C-section.
 Twenty women out of 3,684 died, and 1 in 6 developed complications like excessive bleeding during or after the surgery.
 About 10 percent of the deaths were associated with complications due to anesthesia — which most often was not administered by a skilled physician as recommended by global medical standards.

 And of 3506 infants born, 153 died soon after — a rate that's twice the global neonatal mortality rate of 1.9 percent.